boomcamp/PHP-MVC-Information-System/README.md

 * System should `redirect to login page` if session is NOT present.

+Optional Task

-* All forms should be validated and display in a form of toast message.
+* All forms should be validated.

 # Finished